Dhruv-Darji/Dhruv-Darji/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Consultancy.
+- 🔭 I’m currently working on Flutter.
 - 🌱 I’m currently learning Web Development.
-- 👯 I’m looking to collaborate on Opersource projects.
+- 👯 I’m looking to collaborate on Opensource projects.
 - 💬 Ask me about App Development.
 - 📫 You can reach me at darjidhruv127@gmail.com